newrelic/nr1-observability-maps/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/newrelic/nr1-observability-maps/badge.svg)](https://snyk.io/test/github/newrelic/nr1-observability-maps)

-## Usage
+## Overview

-Create an observability map that goes beyond the traditional service map.
-Attach your existing entities, or create your own from any of the data available within the New Relic platform.
+Observability Maps allows you to create a view beyond a traditional service map.

+Using Observability Maps you can make connections between different types of entities, not limited to services.
+You can also create your own connection points based on data available in New Relic.

 ![Screenshot](./screenshots/screenshot1.png)